mehwishqayyum021-scitech/Heart-app-boost/README.md

 * **MICE Imputation:** Automatically handles missing patient data during both training and real-time inference.
 * **5-Fold Cross-Validation:** Ensures the model's accuracy is stable and not a result of overfitting.
 * **Clinical Interpretability:** Every prediction includes a SHAP force plot, showing exactly which patient vitals (Age, BP, Cholesterol) increased or decreased the risk score.
+* "This prototype utilizes a Hybrid Decision Engine.
+It combines a Random Forest probabilistic model with a Deterministic Clinical Layer to ensure that high-risk markers (like ECG abnormalities) are never missed by the algorithm.

 ## How to Run
 1. Install requirements: